vaibhav797/Premium-Kart/README.md

 - Shopping cart: Users can add items to their cart, manage quantities, and proceed to checkout seamlessly.
 - Payment integration: Secure payment gateways to ensure safe and convenient transactions.
 - Order tracking: Customers can track their orders and receive updates on the shipping status.
-- Admin panel: An intuitive dashboard for store owners to manage products, orders, and customer data.
+- Admin panel: An intuitive dashboard for store owners to manage products and orders.